loko-ai/langchain_ext/README.md

 <p align="center"><img src="https://github.com/Cecinamo/ner/assets/30443495/c17f3427-e159-4984-869f-df15315cb5d7" width="80%" /></p>

-Within the block you can set a **collection name** to retrieve the sources necessary for processing the query, the **LLM model** you want to use to answer, the **maximum number of tokens** to generate in the  completion and the model **temperature**, representing the randomness of the answers.
+Within the block you can set a **Chroma collection name** to retrieve the sources necessary for processing the query, the **LLM model** you want to use to answer, the **maximum number of tokens** to generate in the  completion and the model **temperature**, representing the randomness of the answers.